Francisca Tala

-Francisca Tala Zacarias (born 20 October 1995) is a Chilean field hockey player.
+Francisca Tala Zacarias (born 20 October 1994) is a Chilean field hockey player.

 Tala has represented Chile at both junior and senior levels.
 She made her junior debut at the 2012 Pan-Am Junior Championship, and her senior debut two years later at a four-nation tournament in Santiago.

 Tala has played for Chile at two South American Games, in Santiago 2014 and Cochabamba 2018.
-The team medalled at both evens, winning silver in 2014 and bronze in 2018.
+The team medalled at both events, winning silver in 2014 and bronze in 2018.

 Tala was a member of the Chilean team at the 2017 Pan American Cup.
 They won a silver medal after a historic semi-final victory over the United States put the team in the final.
 The team ultimately lost to Argentina 4–1 in the final.